ei8/avatar-installer/docs/docs/quick-start.md

 <img src="../images/save-sample-config.png" alt="Save sample config" style="display: block; margin: auto; max-width:100%;">

-4. If a PFX certificate needs to be generated:
-  1. Run the following in a command prompt, where
+4. If a PFX certificate needs to be generated, nun the following in a command prompt, where:
   - "file" is the path where the certificate will be generated, eg: "C:\Users\john\Documents\ei8\Avatar\sample"
   - "password" is the certificate password.
 ```
 dotnet dev-certs https -ep [file] -p [password]
 ```

-  2. Copy password used in previous step into the JSON node at "avatars \ un8y \ certificate_password".
+5. Copy the password used in previous step into the JSON node at "avatars \ un8y \ certificate_password".

 <br>